 Making The Tasks Harder

-- Challenge the children to bounce a greater number of times before catching the ball. - Give the children a smaller ball to bounce and catch. - Challenge the children to move whilst bouncing the ball.
+- Challenge the children to bounce a greater number of times. - Can they also do this with a smaller ball? - Can they move whilst bouncing the ball and keeping control over it?

 Feed Forward Notes for Next Session: